History Files

 Later Pallavas

-Simhavishnu reign in around AD 550 (a reign of thirty-plus years), beginning the Pallava revival.
-He recreated a strong Pallava kingdom by subduing many kings in the south (such as the Kalabhras, Pandyas, Cholas, Cheras, and the king of Ceylon).
+Simhavishnu reigned around AD 550 (a reign of thirty-plus years), beginning the Pallava revival that defeated the Kalabhras.
+He recreated a strong Pallava kingdom by subduing many kings in the south (such as the Cheras, Cholas, the now-subdued Kalabhras, and the Pandyas).
 His kingdom soon extended beyond Kanchi (as far as the River Kaveri).
 Through his naval expeditions he subdued Malaya (Indo-China) and Ceylon (Sri Lanka).
 Simhavishnu also patronised literature and poetry.
 He was said to be a patron of the great Sanskrit poet, Bharavi, and was himself a Vaishnavite Hindu by religion.

 Simhavishnu